 If you are the legal owner of a music file or picture featured on this site and would like this removed, please contact me @ jeroen[at]pluginbaby.nl and it will be removed as soon as possible.

-Going strong for 50 months now and with almost 1100 written items please keep in mind sources to music files may have been replaced or removed by the owner of the work.
-I am aware that not all items still include a working link, it is what it is.
+Going strong since 2010 and with well over 1100 written items please keep in mind sources to music files may have been replaced or removed by the owner of the work.
+I am aware not all items still include a working link, it is what it is.

 Later this month OCHO is releasing their debut album Young Hunting and based on the amount of great songs on their soundcloud-page this is shaping up to be a great release.
 It's dreamy soundscapes and amazing vocalists.

 No one other than James Vincent McMorrow suggested this band on his twitter and when someone with such a beautiful record suggest an album, I have to listen.
 One does not simply ignore a music tip from a new found hero.
 And as you can listen for yourself, OCHO makes overwhelming music.
 "Deep River" is probably my favourite song, but this is an album with only highlights.
 Every new song that starts playing shapes up to be my favourite song, untill the last notes die out and the next beauty takes me by storm.

 These 3 tracks clearly show the diversity of this collective.
 And their capacity to produce amazing songs, that'll suck you in and refuse to let you go.
 I've been listening to exactly one band all evening so far: OCHO.
 I recommend you do the same, you won't regret it.

 Last Thursday morning we've watched Let It Go, the 1st video for Fossil Collective's upcoming debut album.
 This Thursday you can hear them cover "The Power of Love", originally done by Frankie Goes To Hollywood.
 And it's a great cover.
 Sweet atmospheric voices, nice up-tempo groove, perfectly dreamy and danceable.
 Love it!